sbarzaghialteaup/cap_ambiguous_id/README.md

 - open fiori preview for Books entity
 - edit one book
 - in the field "Author" write "allen"
-- you get popup with error "SQLITE_ERROR: ambiguous column name: ID"
+- you get popup with error `SQLITE_ERROR: ambiguous column name: ID`

 # Light analysis
 This odata request: